 IKEA’s Newest Meatball Is Vegan and 3D Printed: Here Are the Details

 All die-hard IKEA fans know that behind the affordable and timeless ready-to-assemble furniture, the in-store restaurant is the main attraction.
-The IKEA cafeteria features several vegan menu staples including a veggie hot dog made with wheat protein, kale, lentils, onions, and wheat protein.
+The IKEA cafeteria features several vegan menu staples including a veggie hot dog made with kale, lentils, onions, and wheat protein.
 And there are always the vegan meatballs!
 Now, the Swedish multinational company is aiming to bolster its plant-based offerings as IKEA cafeterias prepare to reopen.
 Most recently, the company introduced 3D-printed meatballs as part of its “Taste the Future” campaign.

 IKEA launched an initiative to make all its restaurant menus 50 percent plant-based by 2025, working to promote sustainable food options worldwide.
 The recruitment campaign also aims to expand its technology and data department as IKEA attempts to innovate its entire company development and production models.